jananikangesan/pizza-ordering-system/README.md

 # pizza-ordering-system

+This is 2nd year individual project.
 This system was developed by using HTML,CSS,PHP